 In Kerala, I met a humble auto rickshaw (tuk tuk) driver who has been taking bank loans to plant and nurture native trees, creating green spaces around his village.
 In Japan, I heard of a visionary local who literally saved the Japanese Macaques (snow monkeys) from extinction, by fighting an order permitting their hunting.
 In Mumbai, a well-off lawyer decided to personally clean his neighbouring Versova Beach, giving momentum to weekly clean-up drives for two years, resulting in the return of Olive Ridley turtles for their mating season after a 20-year hiatus!

-What is single-use plastic?
 Like the name suggests, single-use plastic consists of all plastic products that are only good for one-time use and must be discarded thereafter.
-Single-use plastic items include plastic shopping bags, plastic straws, plastic cutlery and plastic drinking water / beverage bottles.
+Single use plastic items include plastic shopping bags, plastic straws, plastic cutlery and plastic drinking water / beverage bottles.
 The plastic used in each of these products is low-grade plastic – not recommended to be reused, often leeches chemicals and hard to recycle.
 It lands up in dumping grounds around the world, and gradually in our oceans, where it threatens marine life.

-Here are 5 simple steps we can follow to cut down our mindless consumption of single-use plastic – on our travels and in everyday life:
+In this post, I’ll focus on the first two aspects: refuse and reduce one time use plastic.
+Here are 5 simple steps to cut down our mindless consumption and adopt single use plastic alternatives – on our travels and in everyday life:

 STEP 1: Say a firm NO to plastic shopping bags